p-e-w/shin/README.md

 That's it!
 Shin is now just a keypress away whenever you need it.

+## The `shin/bin` directory

+If you use Shin frequently, it's quite natural to want to define custom commands for inserting commonly needed text.
+For example, you might like to have a `sig` command that inserts a signature with your name and address for use in emails and online discussions.

+Of course, you could just create a shell script which prints that text, and place it in any of the directories in the shell's search path.
+But then `sig` would also be available in regular interactive shells, and you probably don't want to pollute your global command namespace with Shin-specific commands.
+You may also wish to override some of the standard commands in Shin, *but only* in Shin.

+To solve these problems, Shin prepends the directory `$XDG_CONFIG_HOME/shin/bin` (which usually expands to `~/.config/shin/bin`) to the shell's search path when running commands.
+To define Shin-specific commands, simply create that directory, and drop executable scripts with the desired names there.
+They will be available in Shin, without affecting the behavior of the shell anywhere else.

 ## Security considerations

 By design, Shin turns every text input on your system into a basic terminal